recordrig/for-the-record/README.md

 Any change to the `master` branch will auto-deploy to http://recordrig.com.

-## Error Monitoring

-Any errors occurring on the live site will be logged with [Sentry](https://sentry.io/).

 ## Core Functionality

 Built with [Next.js](https://github.com/vercel/next.js/), a React framework which makes SSR, along with some other things like code splitting, supported out of the box.